katiedoherty/Countdown_App/README.md

 # Countdown_App
 ## Quick Intro to what the App deos.
-This is a mobile friendly application that imitates the show Countdown.
+This is a mobile friendly application built with react that imitates the show Countdown.
 You are given nine letters and must submit a word within the amount of time given.
+Once submitted you are given told how many pionts you did or did not earn.
+If you run out of time you will no longer be able to submit and anser and you will be informed that time has run out.

-## How do I open the app
+## How do I open the app?
 To view app in gitpod type 'npm start' into the terminal window and press the open in browser button that pops up in the left hand corner.

 # Team Shannon - Katie Doherty, James Greer & Emma Martin